turingschool/curriculum/source/projects/merchant.markdown

 Let’s use a generator to create the controller from the command line:

 {% terminal %}
-$ rails generate controller sessions
+$ bin/rails generate controller sessions
 {% endterminal %}

 Then open up that controller and add code so it looks like this: